z3zens/android_device_asus_Z01RD/README.md

 repo sync
 ```

-To auotomatic make the twrp installer, you need to import this commit in the build/make path: https://gerrit.omnirom.org/#/c/android_build/+/33182/
+To automatically make the TWRP installer zip, you need to import this commit in the build/make path: https://gerrit.twrp.me/c/android_build/+/4964

 Finally execute these: